YingChen94/YingChen94.github.io/_pages/about.md

 In Blog Posts, I share bioinformatic tricks I learned during my research.

-In Natural History, I share my photos and observations of wildlife.
+In Wildlife, I share my photos and observations of wildlife.

 Thank you for visiting my website!